 As we dive into the holidays, it can be really tough to continue eating healthy and not indulge in all the delicious and delectable choices!
-From holidays parties to family dinners to work pot-locks, the temptations are endless.
-And unfortunately, most of the holiday meals will be weighed down with extra calories.
 Why not start a new trend with healthier versions of your favorite seasonal side dishes!?

 - Sugar Free Cranberry Orange Relish - Prepare 2 boxes of Sugar Free raspberry Jell-O according to package.
 While waiting for Jell-O to set, mince fresh cranberries along with 2 fresh oranges with seeds removed using a food processor.
 Once Jell-O is set, combine all ingredients together with 1 can drained pineapple chunks and chopped walnuts if desired.
 Chill in refrigerator overnight for best results.

 - Fiber-Full Pumpkin Pie - Instead of just a pumpkin pie - we’re suggesting adding sweet potatoes and carrots to your recipe for added fiber and nutrients.
 Start with a healthy pre-made pie crust (like Whole Foods brand) and follow baking directions on label.
 Peel and dice 2 carrots and 2 sweet potatoes and boil until tender.
 Once softened, remove from stove and let cool.
 Puree carrots and sweet potatoes in blender and combine with 1 can pumpkin puree.
 Mix in 1 tsp cinnamon, 1 tsp nutmeg, ¼ tsp vanilla extract, 2 eggs, ½ can evaporated low fat milk, ¼ cup brown sugar if desired.
 Bake at 350° for 55 mins.
 Try this gluten free crust version as well!